sushantrahate/jwt-auth-refresh-token-as-http-only-cookie/README.md

   - Handling Credentials: Uses credentials: 'include' to include cookies in requests.
   - Error Handling: Alerts users for unsuccessful actions and renews tokens if needed.

+If you liked it then please show your love by ⭐ the repo